 - 19/13mm Compression Fitting 90° Rotary G1/4

-To close up this article, here’s another treat for you.
-This is the 2013 wall-mounted PC with custom liquid-cooling setup by show4pro, that inspires many other system you have seen today.
-It’s spectacular !
+To close up this article, here is another treat for you.
+This is the older 2013 wall-mounted PC with custom liquid-cooling setup by show4pro; this project has inspired many other setups like the recoilmachine you have seen today and it’s still spectacular !

-This the second project after the first one above was done.
+This is the second project by the same builder.

 Personally, I think the biggest deal-breaker of having these system is the hassle to upgrade your components in the near future.
 You’ll be stuck with what you chose now for the rest of the system life span unless you want to remodify the backplate, the GPU and CPU water blocks and the cable management…you know, the whole shebang all over again.